 There are many good park skis on the market, so choosing the best one isn’t always so easy as one might think.
 One of the key things to think about before getting a park ski is to consider if you prefer a playful or a stable ski.
 The really playful parks skis are great for fun jibbing, rails and butter but won’t be as stable as the less playful park skis made for large kickers.

 We have looked at 5 different park skis.
 All are the best park skis in their categories and suit different park skiers.
 If you want a good beginner-intermediate alternative, consider the K2 Sight, a playful park ski that is a blast to ski.
 Another good beginner-intermediate option is the Völkl Revolt.
 It’s a bit less playful but more versatile and stable on bigger jumps.
-If you can handle a ski that demands a bit more from the skier, then our recommendation would be the Faction Candide 2.0 or the Fisher Nightstick.
-These are two really stable park skis that can handle huge kickers.
+If you can handle a ski that demands a bit more from the skier, then our recommendation would be the Faction Candide 2.0 or the Fischer Nightstick.
+These are two really stable skis for freestyle skiing that can handle huge kickers.
 If you want a versatile park ski that you can take all over the mountain your best bet would be the Armada ARW 86.

 No matter what ski you end up going for, we hope you’ll enjoy it for many good days in the snow park.